-Nalgene’s trademark bottle is distinctively shaped to allow for easier cleaning and to make it easier to fill.
-It makes the bottle look rather squat and short in proportion but that also has the advantage that its harder knock over by accident.
-It takes a little adapting to drinking from the wide mouth but you can get inserts that give you best of both worlds – a large mouth for cleaning and putting in ice and a small hole for drinking.
+Nalgene’s trademark bottle is distinctively shaped to allow for easier cleaning and refilling and it makes the bottle look rather squat and short in proportion to other bottles, but that also has the advantage that its harder to knock over by accident.
+It takes a little adapting to drinking from the wide mouth, but you can get inserts that give you best of both worlds – a large mouth for cleaning and putting in ice and a small hole for drinking.

 Nalgene is a well-known brand and their bottles not only withstand the test of time but are perfect for rugged use.
 They are leak-proof, impact resistant, safe between -40°C and 100°C, relatively lightweight and highly cost-effective at around £10 a bottle.
 Highly recommended.